KonaTeam/kona-api/sections/users.md

 `GET /users/:id` will return the specified user.

-`GET /userinfo` will return the current user which is useful after authenticating.<a name='userinfo'></a> Result will also include information of the current account
+`GET /userinfo` will return the current user which is useful after authenticating.<a name='userinfo'></a> It will also include information of the current account.
+Thus, its response has the following schema
 ```
+  {
+  "users": [{
+    "id": integer, readonly,
+    "email": string, required,
+    "name": string,
+    "picture_thumb" :string, readonly,
+    "updated_at": datetime, readonly,
+    "href": string, readonly,
     "current_account": {
         "id": integer,
         "member": boolean
+      }
+    }]
 }
 ```

 See [get response](responses.md#get).